sh1ndoo/knowledge2/content/hobbies/Civilization 6.md

 ---
 date created: 2024-11-10T20:58
-date modified: 2025-01-03T01:35
+date modified: 2025-02-19T02:27
 tags:
   - gaming
 ---

 Thank you Sid Meier!
-Thank you POTATO MCWHISKEY! 🥔
+Thank you POTATO MCWHISKEY! 🥔I think civ is a great game series that surprisingly has taught me a lot of random world history trivia.

 ## Amenities
 - Increase this in the early game by having more unique copies of luxuries worked